FELIX75791/appointment-management-service/README.md

 Welcome to our Appointment-Management-Service!
 This is a team Project for our team DLJL.
 Our members are Ziyue Jin, Ken Deng, Jiacheng Liu, Yang Li.

+## Appointment-Management-App

+We also design a client application which use our service: Doctor Appointment Management App.
+It is designed to help doctors efficiently manage appointments with their patients.
+The app provides robust features for scheduling, managing availability, retrieving patient and provider data, and managing recurring events.
+It streamlines administrative tasks, allowing doctors to focus on patient care.
+To see detailed documentation of our app, go to https://github.com/FELIX75791/appointment-management-app

 ## Building and Running a Local Instance

 In order to build and use our service, you must install the following dependencies: